This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Myth 6

 You will quickly find out what type your baby is and can then choose the right system accordingly.
-If you are unsure, let me advise you or try out the cloth diapers in a test package first!
+If you are unsure, then let me advise you or try out the cloth diapers in a test package first!

 Puppi wool overpants grey